Equality and Diversity at Wallace Fields Junior School

 Black History month is an important time to remember and celebrate the contributions of the black community for UK and the world.
 WFJS children have been learning about the culture, history and traditions of black people across the world.

-Here is what we did in our year groups:
+Here is what we did in our year groups in 2023:

 In Year 4, we learned about the life and work of Nelson Mandela and his remarkable legacy.
 Children studied about his contribution to South Africa and the world.
 We discussed some of his life quotes (It only takes one person to change the world) and explained what they meant for us.
 We also created artwork to celebrate the Rainbow Nation using impressionistic techniques and shirt designs to create something Madiba would have liked.
 Mrs. Curran shared various personal stories with the children about her experiences of growing up in South Africa and when she met Mandela.
 Finally, we created goals for ourselves and thought about which character traits we may need to achieve these whilst taking inspiration from Madiba - his kind and brave soul.